Spain: Peaceful protests for jailed rapper see more clashes

 The disorder appears have come a fringe group of mainly younger people who constituted a small share of the thousands of participants who joined in marches to support Hasél and to oppose the Spanish laws used to prosecute him.

-Around 80 people have been arrested and more than 100 people injured since his arrest on Tuesday after barricading a university building for 24 hours.
+Around 80 people have been arrested and more than 100 people injured since Hasél’s arrest on Tuesday.

 Police in Catalonia, the region surrounding Barcelona, have reported at least three mob attacks on police stations.
 Rioters smashed their way into bank offices in downtown Barcelona, burned trash containers, and looted sporting goods stores on Friday night.